Sport Relief: 2016 event

 Sport Relief 2016 took place from Friday 18 to Sunday 20 March 2016.
 The Sport Relief Mile and Swimathon both returned.
 John Bishop, Gary Lineker, David Walliams, Claudia Winkleman, Davina McCall, Greg James and Alesha Dixon hosted.
 Ore Oduba and Dan Walker hosted Clash of the Titans taking over from Logan and Balding.

 The total raised on the night of broadcast was £55,444,906.

 2018 event

 Sport Relief 2018 took place from Saturday 17 to Friday 23 March 2018 and was broadcast live from dock10 studios.
 The total raised on the night of broadcast was £38,195,278.

 2020 event

-Sport Relief 2020 was held from Monday 9 to Friday 13 March 2020.
+Sport Relief 2020 was the last ever Sport Relief event held from Monday 9 to Friday 13 March 2020.
 Gary Lineker and Paddy McGuinness returned as hosts for the Sport Relief night of TV from the dock10 studios, which aired on BBC One on 13 March.
 The total raised on the night of broadcast was £40,540,355.